rern/RuneAudio_Addons/README.md

 _Most should work on 0.4b but some not tested yet_

 **Addons Menu** for easy addons installation via RuneUI.
+It's the same as running on SSH terminal.
+Just much easier.

 Currently available:
 - Aria2